 - abnormal fibrinolysis

-This is the total absence of fibrinogen.
-According to the Canadian Hemophilia Society, this disorder affects five out of every 10 million people (CHS, 2004).
-Of the three forms of fibrinogen deficiency, this one causes the most severe bleeding.
+Afibrinogenemia is the total absence of fibrinogen.
+This disorder affects 5 out of every 10 million people.
+This disorder causes the most severe bleeding out of the three forms of fibrinogen deficiency.

-This is an abnormally low level of fibrinogen.
-In this case, the test would show a level between 0.2 g/l and 0.8 g/l.
-This form of the deficiency is less common that afibrinogenemia.
-It can cause mild to severe bleeding.
+Hypofibrinogenemia is an abnormally low level of fibrinogen.
+In this case, the test would show a level between 0.2 and 0.8 grams per liter.
+This form of the deficiency is less common than afibrinogenemia, and it can cause mild to severe bleeding.

-Ongoing bleeding could be a problem if you suffer from a bleeding disorder or if you are taking blood-thinning medication, such as warfarin (Coumadin) or aspirin.
+- Ongoing bleeding could be a problem if you have a bleeding disorder or if you’re taking blood thinners, like warfarin (Coumadin) or aspirin.

-If you have a fibrinogen deficiency, your doctor may prescribe factor replacement treatment to control or stop bleeding.
-This involves intravenous supplementation with fibrinogen blood products or substitutes.
+If you have a fibrinogen deficiency, your doctor may prescribe factor replacement treatment to control or stop the bleeding.
+This involves receiving fibrinogen blood products or substitutes through your veins.

 - during surgery

 - before dental surgery

 A fibrinogen activity test can tell you if you have a fibrinogen deficiency.
 But a deficiency isn’t the only reason for an abnormal test result.
 Fibrinogen helps blood clot, so a deficiency may make it more difficult for your body to heal after surgery, trauma, childbirth, and injury.

 There are different types of fibrinogen deficiencies.
 The fibrinogen activity test requires you to have your blood drawn so the doctor can conduct tests to determine which type of deficiency you may have.